bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 Simple as that :)

-To download the entire sample plugin, visit here: [Example Plugin](https://github.com/joomlatools/developer.joomlatools.com/blob/master/Extensions/DOCman/examples/plugin)
+To download the entire sample plugin, visit here: [Example Plugin](/resources/code/docman/plugins.zip)

+## In Closing

+We have shown you how to create event handlers for any DOCman controller action.
+You can affect the both the input and the output of any one of those actions but simply building and placing a plugin in the right place, following the naming convention that we have outlined above.
+Though we did not cover all the possibilities here, you have this same ability for DOCman models, tables and views as well.

+Remember also, the handler method gets passed an `KCommandInterface $event` object with most of the information you will need.